patricknoir/btc_sdk/docs/binary/BytesArrayAlgebra.md

 ## Introduction

-This document will describe the Bytes Array data type and the functions and operations implemented in this library to work effectiively with this type.
+This document will describe the Bytes Array data type and the functions and operations implemented in this library to work effectively with this type.
-The Bytes Array plays a key role in any blockchain application, as wallet and transactions are making heavy usage ot bytes array encoding and manipulation.
+The Bytes Array plays a key role in any blockchain application, as wallet and transactions are making heavy usage of bytes array encoding and manipulation.

 In the following sections we will cover the key topics:

-1. Basic Types: bit, Bytes and int
+1. **Basic Types**: bit, Bytes and int
-2. Bytes Array and Encodings
+2. **Bytes Array** and **Encoding**
-3. Transaction Types
+3. **Transaction Types**

 ### Basic Types: bit, Bytes and int